-If you have job requisitions that always remain open, it is important to follow these best practices so you can collect accurate data and report on the roles in a consistent manner.
+If there are job requisitions that always remain open, it is important to follow these best practices so your organization can collect accurate data and report on the roles in a consistent manner.

-For your convenience, we've included a downloadable PDF of this article which you can click here to download.
+For your convenience, we have included a downloadable PDF of this article which you can click here to download.

 If it is a role that you always have carte blanche to hire for, leave the number of openings at 1, but keep the role open anytime you make a hire.

 Use Opening IDs to track each unique opening within the job.